-This second wall isn’t tangible.
+This second wall isn’t a tangible one.
 You can’t see or feel it.
 You can’t climb over, or tunnel under it, but it works just as effectively in keeping people out.
 It spreads north to south, coast to coast, leaving no corner of our nation untouched.
 Constructed not of steel and brick, but of rhetoric, and duplicity.
 Strengthened with the rebar of empty promises of safety and security for the privileged, and cemented with the demands of gratitude and servitude from the rest.
-Woven with conspiracies, and deceit, tightened and fastened, creating a strong bond in which to manipulate.
+Woven and tightened with conspiracies, and painted over with deceit.
 Donald Trump and his cadre have done a yeoman’s job building it.
 It’s a wall that will stand as the cornerstone of his legacy.

 What will his legacy mean for America?
 Will this wall forever change who and what we are as a nation?
 Will it become a shield for those wanting to divide us as a people, as a society?
 Will it deafen us to empathy and understanding?
 Will it comfort us when there’s no one to reach out to in time of need?
 Will it show us the way in our darkest hours?

 Will his legacy result in the end of American democracy (as we know it)?
 Democracy is a messy, intense, and at times, seemingly unfair process.
 To make it work, it takes all sides, listening to all voices, willing to work together.
 When it works, history has shown American democracy to be the envy of the world, It’s what Nations are founded on.

 As Abraham Lincoln said, “A house divided will not stand.”